 REPORT NUMBER 50 OF THE CAMPUS COUNCIL

-Your Council reports that it met on November 16, 2021 at 4:10 p.m. in a Virtual Meeting Room, with the following members present:
+Your Campus Council reports that it met virtually on Monday, November 15, 2021, at 4:10 p.m. with the following members present:

 - Chair’s Remarks

-The Chair welcomed members to the second meeting of Council for the academic year and provided some reminders about the upcoming governance elections and meeting procedures in a virtual setting.
-She also provided a content warning for item #5, Proposed Revisions to the Policy on Sexual Violence and Sexual Harassment.
+The Chair, Ms. Grace Westcott, welcomed members and guests to the Council meeting.
+Ms Westcott reminded members of the upcoming 2022 governance election period, and available vacant seats.
+She also provided a content warning for item #5, proposed revisions to the Policy on Sexual Violence and Sexual Harassment.

 - Report of the Vice-President and Principal